 Noon, but flexible, subject to avalability.
 Earliest check-in, 3pm.
 Arriving early or leaving late?
 Store your luggage at reception, and freshen up in the fitness centre.

-Double rooms from $356.20 (BRL1,125), excluding tax at 5 per cent.
-Please note the hotel charges an additional local city tax of BRL8.00 per booking on check-out.
+Double rooms from £196.61 (BRL1,468), including tax at 5 per cent.
+Please note the hotel charges an additional local city tax of BRL11.20 per room per night on check-out and an additional service charge of 7% per booking on check-out.